 Graduate Studies in English

-We expect that all applicants who apply to our program will have completed an Honours B.A. in English (or the equivalent) by the proposed semester of initial registration in our M.A. program.
+We expect applicants will have completed a BA (Honours) in English (or the equivalent) by the proposed semester of initial registration in our M.A. program.

-At Memorial and at many other Canadian universities, the Honours B.A. is a four-year undergraduate degree which includes a substantial number of courses in English, covering a number of specific topics and periods.
-Memorial’s Honours B.A. in English requires 20 semester-length courses in English and includes the following areas:
+At Memorial and at many other Canadian universities, the BA (Honours) is a four-year undergraduate degree that includes a substantial number of courses in English, covering a number of specific topics and periods.
+Memorial’s Honours program in English requires 20 semester-length courses in English and includes the following areas:

 - Old English and / or Middle English